pytorch/tutorials/advanced_source/python_extension_autoload.rst

    :alt: Autoloading implementation
    :align: center

-This mechanism is implemented based on Python's `Entry points
+Autoloading is implemented based on Python's `Entrypoints
 <https://packaging.python.org/en/latest/specifications/entry-points/>`_
 mechanism.
 We discover and load all of the specific entry points in ``torch/__init__.py`` that are defined by out-of-tree extensions.